-One can be forgiven in thinking the Carmo and Carmelitas churches are one large building.
-They are in fact, two separate entities.
-Sandwiched in between them is an extremely narrow building that served as a protector of the virtues of the Carmelite monks and the nuns of the convent next door.
+One can be forgiven for thinking the Carmo and Carmelitas churches are one single large building.
+They are, in fact, two separate entities.
+Sandwiched in between is an extremely narrow building that served as a protector of the virtues of the Carmelite monks and the nuns from the convent next door.

 Igreja dos Carmelitas